Neptune: Orbital resonances

 Neptune's orbit has a profound impact on the region directly beyond it, known as the Kuiper belt.
 The Kuiper belt is a ring of small icy worlds, similar to the asteroid belt but far larger, extending from Neptune's orbit at 30 AU out to about 55 AU from the Sun.
-Much in the same way that Jupiter's gravity dominates the asteroid belt, shaping its structure, so Neptune's gravity dominates the Kuiper belt.
+Much in the same way that Jupiter's gravity dominates the asteroid belt, Neptune's gravity dominates the Kuiper belt.
 Over the age of the Solar System, certain regions of the Kuiper belt became destabilised by Neptune's gravity, creating gaps in its structure.
 The region between 40 and 42 AU is an example.

 There do exist orbits within these empty regions where objects can survive for the age of the Solar System.
 These resonances occur when Neptune's orbital period is a precise fraction of that of the object, such as 1:2, or 3:4.
 If, say, an object orbits the Sun once for every two Neptune orbits, it will only complete half an orbit by the time Neptune returns to its original position.
 The most heavily populated resonance in the Kuiper belt, with over 200 known objects, is the 2:3 resonance.
 Objects in this resonance complete 2 orbits for every 3 of Neptune, and are known as plutinos because the largest of the known Kuiper belt objects, Pluto, is among them.
-Although Pluto crosses Neptune's orbit regularly, the 2:3 resonance ensures they can never collide.
+Although Pluto crosses Neptune's orbit regularly, the 2:3 resonance makes it so that they can never collide.
 The 3:4, 3:5, 4:7 and 2:5 resonances are less populated.